 The movement of a watch is the mechanism that powers the hands and regulates time.
 The American Artisan Series is built using antique, American-made pocket watch movements.
 Each vintage movement is meticulously restored and tested before use in an AAS wristwatch.
-Vortic has a variety of sources for antique pieces, but movements are primarily sourced from individuals who buy jewelry stores and watchmakers' estates.
-The owners of these estates almost always made a portion of their money from scrapping pocket watch cases for their precious metal value, but this left the beautiful, meticulously decorated movement exposed and without a home.
+Vortic has a variety of sources for antique pieces, but movements are primarily sourced from individuals who buy jewelry store and watchmaker estates.
+The owners of these estates almost always made a portion of their money from scrapping pocket watch cases for their precious metal value, but this left the beautifully decorated movement exposed and without a home.
 Vortic has dedicated itself to rescuing these movements and making them relevant again.

 Vortic is working to learn more about Titanium 3D printing through a research grant at Pennsylvania State University.